Out and About

 EATING.
 There are a lot of excellent pubs (many stocking real ales) and restaurants in the area, where one can enjoy good food.
 Chefs and owners move on from time to time but we try to keep up with the changing reputations and have a list of places we personally recommend.
 The Gate in Brassington (just under 3 miles away on foot over the hills or 10 minutes by road) is our very favourite pub; many if not most of our guests become equally smitten.
 The George at Alstonefield is a serious contender for favourite place and very well worth a visit – the menu is very exciting; we frequently enjoy a very delicious pub lunch there after walking up from Dovedale.
 We do recommend you try both these pubs – most of our guests do, very happily.
 Fischer’s (seriously good with prices to match) and Rowley’s both in Baslow (25 minutes).
 We were very happy with a recent meal at the Royal Oak at Hurdlow.
 The Packhorse Inn at Crowdecote goes up and down but we think it is on a real up at the moment!
 Let us know if we’re right; the lovely scenery on the way there is a treat in itself, well worth it even if the pub’s on a down!
 The Peacock in Rowsley has been revamped by Haddon and apparently now is pretty seriously to be recommended as apparently is the Devonshire Arms at Beeley (which belongs to Chatsworth – excellent food but expensive we’re told) which we keep meaning to go to but haven’t yet got round to (we have our figures to think of, unfortunately (and rather unsuccessfully) as well as a rather slimmer purse!!

-Both Ashbourne and Bakewell have a good selection of CLOTHES SHOPS: Young Ideas in Ashbourne is ideal for the trendy and ultra slim person with a fat purse, and Bennett’s, a locally owned rather special ‘department store’, also in Ashbourne, has a lovely selection of clothes, bags and jewellery.
-It has a restaurant too, only open during shopping hours, on the top floor if it all gets too much for you.
-Young Ideas is a seriously trendy fashion shop for the beautifully young, slim and well-heeled!
+Both Ashbourne and Bakewell have a good selection of CLOTHES SHOPS: Young Ideas is a seriously trendy fashion shop for the beautifully young, slim and well-heeled!, and Bennett’s, a locally owned rather special ‘department store’, also in Ashbourne, has a lovely selection of clothes, bags and jewellery.

 Whilst on the self-indulgence theme, there are several opportunities to enjoy beauty treatment and massages, but a good tip is to book in at The Devonshire Spa in the famous Dome at Buxton.
 The stunning building was built by one of the Dukes of Devonshire to house and exercise his horses; more recently it used to be a hospital but now it houses the Buxton section of Derby University.